FloydMa1/CurseOfStrahd/World/Town of Vallaki/Burgomaster's Mansion(N3).md

 The entity in the mirror is the spirit of a nameless assassin who once belonged to a secret society called the Ba'al Verzi.
 If a creature speaks the rhyme while standing within 5 feet of the mirror and staring at its own reflection, the assassin's ghost appears nearby.
 The form that the spirit takes depends on the alignment of the one who summoned it:
 **Non-evil Summoner**
 If the summoner isn't evil, the spirit assumes solid form, appearing as a darkly handsome thirty-year-old man with bloodshot eyes.
-He has the statistics of an assassin but doesn't speak, and he disappears into the ether if reduced to O hit points.
+He has the statistics of an assassin but doesn't speak, and he disappears into the ether if reduced to 0 hit points.
 The assassin's summoner can command him to kill one living creature within Strahd's domain that the summoner mentions by name.
 The assassin automatically knows the distance and direction to the named target.
 The assassin attacks any other creature that tries to prevent him from completing his assignment.
 Once he completes his task, the assassin disappears.
 If commanded to attack a creature that is either dead or undead, or if he isn't given an appropriate name within 1 round of being summoned, the assassin disappears.

 Once the power of the mirror is used, the mirror becomes dormant until the next dawn.
 The mirror has AC 10, 5 hit points, and immunity to poison and psychic damage.
 Destroying it lays the assassin's spirit to rest, causing the manifestation to disappear if it is present.
 The mirror corrupts those who use it to do evil.
 Summoning the assassin isn't evil, but using him to commit murder is.
 Each time a creature uses the mirror for this purpose, there is a cumulative 25 percent chance that the creature's alignment shifts to neutral evil.
 If a character touches the mirror and speaks Strahd's name, there is a 50 percent chance that Strahd takes notice and appears on the mirror's surface.
 In this form, the vampire can't be harmed.
 He tries to charm one humanoid he can see within 30 feet of the mirror.
 Whether the target resists the effect or not Strahd's smiling visage invites the characters to dine at CastleRavenloft, then fades away.
 A creature charmed by Strahd feels compelled to accept the vampire's invitation.